La Gateway Foundation he is building a space hotel inspired by the projects of the missile scientist Wernher von Braun.

 Technologies

-Nothing exceptional: the space hotel will make use of technologies already present on the ISS, the International Space Station, except for artificial gravity, a factor that will make staying in orbit much more comfortable.
+Nothing exceptional: the space hotel will make use of technologies already present on the ISS, International Space Station, except for artificial gravity, a factor that will make staying in orbit decidedly more comfortable.
 A shower, a dinner and other actions will be possible in the same way as on Earth.

 A giant 190m diameter wheel will rotate around the station to generate gravitational force.
 24 individual modules with beds and toilets will provide livable spaces for up to 400 people in total (between guests and crew).